5 Most Crucial Talent Acquisition Metrics to Track for Your Business

-According to the most recent, 79 percent of job seekers take into account a company’s mission when entering the application process.
+According to the most recent Bureau of Labor Statistics data, 79 percent of job seekers take into account a company’s mission when entering the application process.

 This fact reflects the overall shift in the makeup of the job market.
 Continuous improvement to become an employer of choice has become a higher priority than meeting short-term recruiting needs.

 Today’s most successful companies incorporate various talent acquisition and recruiting metrics to measure their progress empirically.

 With hundreds of metrics to choose from, you need to get your priorities straight.
 In this article, we’ve highlighted the five most crucial talent acquisition metrics to supercharge your HR functions.